Doctor of Nursing Practice

 - Post Master's program for those who already have a Masters degree as an APN or in healthcare management, leadership or administration.

-- Additionally, a student may choose to earn a second APN specialty and complete DNP.
+- Additionally, a student may choose to earn a second APN specialty by completing the specialty DNP.

 The Post Master’s Doctor of Nursing Practice (DNP) program is designed to prepare leaders to drive the application of evidence to promote excellence in nursing practice and health care.
 As a practice-focused doctoral program, innovation and inquiry are central to graduating DNP -nurses prepared in leadership to identify, develop, and evaluate solutions to the most troubling challenges found in clinical practice and health care.
 In addition to the competencies for the MN degree and specialty, DNP graduates are expected to meet DNP program competencies.

-- Model interprofessional communication and collaboration for improving individual and/or population health outcomes.
+5. Model interprofessional communication and collaboration to improve individual and/or population health outcomes.